Tetsuya3850/React-Express-Examples/netflix/README.md

 - Resuming video upload after connection drop.
 - How to handle illegal uploads.
 - Handle thumbnails with big table.
+- Single server, went to a single master with multiple read slaves, then partitioned the database, and then settled on a sharding approach.

 ## Learning Topics